 I was able to quit my job by choosing to trade my time for money — the mortal enemy of passive income advocates.

-More specifically, I started freelance writing.
+More specifically, I started freelance blogging.
 I quickly discovered that it was a potentially lucrative area in which to work, and made the decision to quit my job pretty soon after starting.

 As you can see from my income reports summary, I was able to develop a relatively substantial income within a few months, and I have made more than $4,000 from freelance writing in each of the last three months.
 After tax, that’s about the same as I was paid in my previous job.